PyGoJs/server/README.md

     * Server has a list of clients containing the facility (classroom) the client is located at.
     * Server needs to know the current schedule for classes.
     * Server needs to make sure the schedules are up to date (as far as a 30 minute cache can be called up to date).
-    * Server has a list of students (and creates attendees) and classes (and creates lessons/class_items).
+    * Server has a list of students (and creates attendees) and classes (and creates lessons).

 ####API
 * Give the website access to information about classes, lessons and attendee's.
-    * See HTTP handler /api/class, /api/class_item and /api/attendee .
+    * See HTTP handler /api/class, /api/lesson and /api/attendee .
 * Lock the attendee information for the website behind basic authentication (login).
+* Inform web-clients when someone checks into the class currently viewing (websockets).

 ###Errors given from /checkin for the client
 1. Student not found